computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 A common vulnerability for web apps is the ability to introduce malicious files through an upload script.
 By moving media uploads to Google Cloud Storage, we can remove this possible attack vector.
-In fact, we don't enable any write permissions on Wordpress's upload directory at all.
+In fact, we don't enable any write permissions on WordPress's upload directory at all.

 1. In Google Cloud console, navigate to Storage > Browser
 2. Create a bucket and give it a name (e.g. `myproject-media`)